 Similarly, the acclaimed Paddy’s Story, broadcast on BBC Radio 4, and the series Summer Report which I was commissioned to write, both brought to life the challenges overcome by some of the extraordinary young people who I have been privileged to know.

 Later, I went to on to gain a Masters in Creative Writing from Oxford Brookes, with distinction.
 The Well won The Lucy Cavendish Prize and when it was published, I was noted as ‘An Observer New Face of Fiction’, a Huffington Post ‘One to Watch’ and an Amazon Rising Star.
 Having published my second novel, The Half Sister, my attention has been drawn back to poetry and to completing my memoire.
-Telling Stories is a multi-genre narrative non-fiction text which tells my own adoption story combined with professional reflections and observations.
-You can follow the progress of Telling Stories towards publication, what I am reading and the new work I am developing here.
+A Child in the Middle is a multi-genre narrative non-fiction text which tells my own adoption story combined with professional reflections and observations.
+You can follow the progress of A Child in the Middle towards publication, what I am reading and the new work I am developing here.

 I am still involved with work in the adoption and fostering arenas and have also recently been teaching Creative Writing as an Associate Lecturer at the University of Worcester.
 But perhaps the biggest influence on my writing now is the landscape.
 I live in the middle of nowhere and spend a disproportionate amount of my life walking, thinking and getting very wet.